MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-endpoints.md

 ---
-title: Datacenter integration&#58; Publish Azure Stack services | Microsoft Docs
+title: Publish Azure Stack services in your datacenter | Microsoft Docs
 description: Learn how to publish Azure Stack services in your datacenter.
 services: azure-stack
 author: mattbriggs